ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Do código ao container (Parte 2): Continuous Delivery no Kubernetes integrando Jenkins + ArgoCD no… - <a href="https://medium.com/@joaopedrot1912/do-c%C3%B3digo-ao-container-parte-2-continuous-delivery-no-kubernetes-integrando-jenkins-argocd-no-cb0b824aaa57?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Silent Test Killer: How One import Hijacked My WebdriverIO before Hook - <a href="https://javascript.plainenglish.io/the-silent-test-killer-how-one-import-hijacked-my-webdriverio-before-hook-d88f3e328348?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `João Pedro`**
+✍️ **posted by `Ahmet Demir`**

-<blockquote>Unindo pipelines e GitOps para automatizar a entrega de aplicações no EKS
+<blockquote>Debugging a ghost: My journey into why my Appium tests were ignoring the setup block, and the one-line fix that solved it all.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Task-Manager API using Node.js, Express.js, TypeScript, and SQLite  - <a href="https://medium.com/@bensuerdogan00/task-manager-api-using-node-js-express-js-typescript-and-sqlite-e247bb8d81a4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real-Time Broadcasting Platform with Socket.io and Node.js - <a href="https://medium.com/@akashmore83386/building-a-real-time-broadcasting-platform-with-socket-io-and-node-js-93b93af73f4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bensuerdogan`**
+✍️ **posted by `Akash More`**

-<blockquote>How to Create a CRUD API — NodeJS and Express Project
+<blockquote>Ever wondered how live chat apps, collaborative documents, or streaming platforms work?
+They all use real-time communication — sending…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Built a SaaS Starter in Next.js 15 (So You Don’t Have To) - <a href="https://javascript.plainenglish.io/how-i-built-a-saas-starter-in-next-js-15-so-you-dont-have-to-1e40246933ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Authentication & Authorization in Node.js (Express.js) + MongoDB - <a href="https://medium.com/@hibachouchene128/authentication-authorization-in-node-js-express-js-mongodb-b0d9a64a2875?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay`**
+✍️ **posted by `Hiba CHOUCHENE`**

-<blockquote>267 hours of development, 47 integration bugs, and $1,200 in testing costs later — here’s what I learned building a production-ready SaaS…
+<blockquote>🔐 Securing a web application is essential.
+Two of the most important building blocks for security are:
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js Advanced Topic: Mastering Event-Driven Architecture for Scalable Backends - <a href="https://medium.com/@theNewGenCoder/node-js-advanced-topic-mastering-event-driven-architecture-for-scalable-backends-6a139616e075?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI vs Machine Learning vs Deep Learning vs Generative AI — A Developer’s Guide (with Node.js - <a href="https://noncodersuccess.medium.com/ai-vs-machine-learning-vs-deep-learning-vs-generative-ai-a-developers-guide-with-node-js-159e9ea9460f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `NonCoderSuccess`**

-<blockquote>Node.js is not just about writing JavaScript on the server — its real superpower lies in the Event-Driven Architecture (EDA).
+<blockquote>AI is everywhere — from chatbots to self-driving cars — and yet most developers still ask:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Practical Guide: How to Patch an NPM Dependency with yarn patch - <a href="https://medium.com/@abdielmartnez/practical-guide-how-to-patch-an-npm-dependency-with-yarn-patch-cd3e8bf75e7a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Node.js Development in 2025: A Comprehensive Deep Dive - <a href="https://medium.com/@TheblogStacker/advanced-node-js-development-in-2025-a-comprehensive-deep-dive-8753384714f9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdiel Martínez`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Blocked by a bug in a dependency?
-Learn to take control and patch node_modules directly with the yarn patch command to apply permanent…
+<blockquote>Node.js continues to be a cornerstone of modern backend development in 2025, powering everything from APIs and microservices to real-time…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Scalable Background Processing in Node.js with BullMQ and Redis - <a href="https://medium.com/@bhargavundhad.mscit22/scalable-background-processing-in-node-js-with-bullmq-and-redis-e55042d164d6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Node.js App Development Companies in the USA - <a href="https://medium.com/@Quickway_Infosystems/top-10-node-js-app-development-companies-in-the-usa-fc149bce12af?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhargav Undhad `**
+✍️ **posted by `Quickway Infosystems`**

-<blockquote>Problem:- Have you ever noticed your Node.js API getting slow when sending emails, generating reports, or processing images?
+<blockquote>In today’s fast-paced digital landscape, businesses are continually seeking to deliver scalable, high-performance applications that meet…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Letting Grok Teach Me Computer Security For 1 Week Day 3 (Prompt Injection Prevention) - <a href="https://medium.com/@colizu2020/letting-grok-teach-me-computer-security-for-1-week-day-3-prompt-injection-prevention-a520cd821314?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 7 at OrbitOS: From Broken Tests to Production Ready - <a href="https://dailker.medium.com/day-7-at-orbitos-from-broken-tests-to-production-ready-6cf21f86fc83?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `Ilker Ozturk`**

-<blockquote>Welcome back to Part 3!
-Today, I focused on protecting my app from injection attacks (OWASP 3).
-Here is how I did it…
+<blockquote>The Journey of Building a Web-Based Operating System
 Continue reading on Medium »</blockquote>

 <h3>2.
-Best Digital Marketing Course In Sonipat | Upclick Academy | 100% Placement With Paid Internship - <a href="https://medium.com/@tyagirakhi62/best-digital-marketing-course-in-sonipat-upclick-academy-100-placement-with-paid-internship-e0490eb0b1e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Untangling .NET, .NET Core, ASP.NET, and ASP.NET Core (Without the Confusion) - <a href="https://medium.com/@emmanueltai000/untangling-net-net-core-asp-net-and-asp-net-core-without-the-confusion-c5086d9fbc14?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakhi Tyagi`**
+✍️ **posted by `Emmanuel Tai`**

-<blockquote>Best Digital Marketing Course with Upclick Academy
+<blockquote>When I first stumbled across .NET, I honestly thought it was just another programming language like Java or Python.
+Then I ran into terms…
-The digital landscape is evolving every single day, and businesses are constantly… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Best Digital Marketing Academy in Sonipat | Upclick Academy | 100% Placement With Paid Internship - <a href="https://medium.com/@tyagirakhi.4543/best-digital-marketing-academy-in-sonipat-upclick-academy-100-placement-with-paid-internship-9cd3ed154150?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Handle Sensitive Configuration Variables in Node.js Projects - <a href="https://codingsprints.medium.com/how-to-handle-sensitive-configuration-variables-in-node-js-projects-2d6ecb17e55a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tyagi Rakhi`**
+✍️ **posted by `codingsprints`**

-<blockquote>Upclick Academy — Leading Digital Marketing Academy in Sonipat
+<blockquote>Learn best practices for handling sensitive configuration variables in Node.js using environment variables, dotenv, secrets managers, and…
-In today’s fast-paced world, digital skills are no longer optional —… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Best Digital Marketing Course In Sonipat | Upclick Academy | 100% Placement With Paid Internship - <a href="https://medium.com/@rakhityagi640/best-digital-marketing-course-in-sonipat-upclick-academy-100-placement-with-paid-internship-76583fdcf3de?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your JavaScript Code is Slow (and How to Fix It) - <a href="https://medium.com/@kaklotarrahul79/why-your-javascript-code-is-slow-and-how-to-fix-it-af389997ce87?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakhityagi`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Best Digital Marketing Course with Upclick Academy
+<blockquote>Why Your JavaScript Code is Slow?
-The digital landscape is evolving every single day, and businesses are constantly… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Best Digital Marketing Course In Sonipat | Upclick Academy | 100% Placement With Paid Internship - <a href="https://medium.com/@rakhityagi640/best-digital-marketing-course-in-sonipat-upclick-academy-100-placement-with-paid-internship-5b26221e3e76?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Magic Animator — Animate in Seconds: Bring Your Designs to Life Effortlessly - <a href="https://medium.com/@philip.mutua/magic-animator-animate-in-seconds-bring-your-designs-to-life-effortlessly-af4be4182614?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakhityagi`**
+✍️ **posted by `Philip Mutua`**

-<blockquote>At Upclick Academy, we don’t just teach you skills — we prepare you for a thriving career.
-With our 100% placement guarantee, you’ll gain…
+<blockquote>In today’s fast-paced digital world, animation plays a pivotal role in capturing attention, improving user experience, and making content…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Best Digital Marketing Course In Sonipat With Upclick Academy | 100% Placement With Paid Internship - <a href="https://medium.com/@rakhityagi9350/best-digital-marketing-course-in-sonipat-with-upclick-academy-100-placement-with-paid-5859a7338565?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript 2025 Just Dropped — New Features, Fake APIs, and Fewer Ways to Destroy Your Career - <a href="https://medium.com/@aisyndromeart/javascript-2025-just-dropped-new-features-fake-apis-and-fewer-ways-to-destroy-your-career-d8267a4678f6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakhi Tyagi`**
+✍️ **posted by `aisynd`**

-<blockquote>Upclick Academy brings you the most practical Digital Marketing training in Sonipat.
-With hands-on projects, expert trainers, and the…
+<blockquote>Every year, the JavaScript overlords gather in a secret lair (probably inside a Starbucks with free WiFi) to decide how to make web…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Master Digital Marketing Course In Sonipat With Upclick Academy | 100% Placement With Paid… - <a href="https://medium.com/@rakhityagi9350/master-digital-marketing-course-in-sonipat-with-upclick-academy-100-placement-with-paid-44dd760095e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakhi Tyagi`**

-<blockquote>Upclick Academy brings you the most practical Digital Marketing training in Sonipat.
-With hands-on projects, expert trainers, and the…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Best Digital Marketing Academy in Sonipat — Upclick Academy - <a href="https://medium.com/@rakhityagi9350/best-digital-marketing-academy-in-sonipat-upclick-academy-2e39d3ad8705?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exploring the Newest JavaScript Array Methods with Practical Examples - <a href="https://javascript.plainenglish.io/exploring-the-newest-javascript-array-methods-with-practical-examples-1261424166ef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakhi Tyagi`**

-<blockquote>Digital marketing is the backbone of today’s business success.
-Whether you are a student, entrepreneur, or working professional, mastering…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Best Digital Marketing Course Institute In Sonipat | Upclick Academy | 100 % Placement With Paid… - <a href="https://medium.com/@antilaman486/best-digital-marketing-course-institute-in-sonipat-upclick-academy-100-placement-with-paid-1a1b870c9bb7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Upclick Academy`**
+✍️ **posted by `John Au-Yeung`**

-<blockquote>Upclick Academy is one of the leading digital marketing institutes in Sonipat, offering students a complete package of knowledge and…
+<blockquote>JavaScript arrays have long been a fundamental tool for developers, offering a wide range of methods to manipulate and interact with…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>